Easy Real Food Chinese Chicken & Veggies

 Pour all ingredients into the same pan in which you cooked the chicken.
 Whisk thoroughly, scraping up all the browned bits from the bottom.

 Bring to a boil and cook 2-3 minutes, whisking frequently.
-When sauce thickens, pour half of it into the bowl with the chicken and toss to coat.
+When sauce thickens, pour half of it into a bowl with the chicken and toss to coat.
 Pour the other half into a separate bowl to serve with dinner.

 Heat the oil or broth in a large pan over medium heat.